kyma-project/lifecycle-manager/docs/developer-tutorials/prepare-gcr-registry.md

 ### Create your repository

 1. Create an Artifact Registry repository.
-For the tutorial purposes, call it `operator-test`.
+For tutorial purposes, call it `operator-test`.

    ```sh
    gcloud artifacts repositories create operator-test \